lidofinance/lido-improvement-proposals/LIPS/lip-30.md

 - staking vaults can't receive oracle reports;
 - ether can't be deposited to beacon chain from staking vaults
 - assigned obligations of staking vaults (redemptions and fees) can't be settled

+## Rationale

+TODO:
+- a single fungibility layer (one token, many backers) simplifies existing and future DeFi integration, avoiding liquidity fragmentation;
+- source‑level risk accounting – every staking vault self‑insures via locked reserves; honest participants are unaffected by others’ failures;
+- upgradeable & extensible – new staking vault type would require only an oracle plug‑in and a separate collateral registry entry
+- minimal Lido Core pool surface – core gains a few new contracts (Collateral registry (VaultHub) + Lido/Accounting updates + upgraded Oracle) and tight invariant checks yet remains agnostic to business logic inside staking vaults and strategies built atop.

+## Backward compatibility

+TODO:
+- existing deposit flow stays intact
+- wstETH wrappers on L1 and L2 are remain compatible with stETH
+- withdrawal NFTs and oracle consumer APIs remain untouched

+The only observable changes are:
+- `totalSupply` may grow more slowly than beacon‑chain TVL (because of reserves).
+- New events added, the old ones are untouched

+No action required from existing stETH/wstETH integrators.

 ## Reference implementation